vitaly-t/pg-promise/README.md

     });
 ```

-Instead of the default `BEGIN`, such transaction will initiate with the following command:
+Instead of the default `BEGIN`, such transaction will open with the following command:
 ```
 BEGIN ISOLATION LEVEL SERIALIZABLE READ ONLY DEFERRABLE
 ```